China could view softer diplomatic policy as a "reliable" nation | ExBulletin

 China could view softer diplomatic policy as a “reliable” nation

-Speculation is rife that China may start to take a softer approach to other countries, including Japan, following President Xi Jinping’s pledge to “strive to shape a reliable image , admirable and respectable “of the country.
+BEIJING (Kyodo) – Speculation is rife that China may start to take a softer approach to other countries, including Japan, following President Xi Jinping’s pledge to ‘s’ strive to shape a reliable, admirable and respectable image “of the country.

 In recent years, the Communist-led government has taken a tough stance towards certain democratic nations regarding its alleged human rights violations against the Uyghur Muslim minority in Xinjiang and the security concerns facing Taiwan and its environs.